 The Klingler College of Arts and Sciences is by its very nature the heart of Marquette University.
-The tie that binds our more than 250 faculty and 30 majors of study is the opportunity for exploration.
 We challenge students to explore many ways of understanding, doing and succeeding – regardless of the major they decide to pursue.

 We recognize that as our students are faced with many challenges and opportunities.
 To assist students in their transition from high school to their college academic career, we offer numerous resources, which we encourage students to use.
 They help to develop the academic skills that are needed to succeed, as well as introduce students to the many faculty members, advisers and staff members throughout the college that are available to guide them as they discover the value of a liberal arts education.

 The Klingler College of Arts and Sciences Advising Center sponsors a series of workshops to help first-year students achieve academic success.
 These workshops are offered every semester and focus on such topics as: stress management, major exploration, study skills, test taking techniques and time management.

 The Klingler College of Arts and Sciences Advising Center is a team of professional academic advisers committed to serving students and helping them achieve success.
 This center offers comprehensive assistance for each student’s development and is open five days a week all year long.

 Students are assigned an adviser and receive service and support in a wide variety of ways.
 The advisers can assist students in choosing a major, determining career and academic goals, developing study skills, selecting courses and class schedule, referring them to other campus resources and preparing them for professional school.